das-amlan/Forecasting-of-total-German-retail-sales/README.md

 * Set the working directory to the location of the code file and data file.
 * Run the code line by line or use the source() function to run the entire code.
 ## Data
-The data used in the code is a `.csv` file containing the total German retail sales from January 2000 to December 2022.
+The data used in the code is a `.xlsx` file containing the total German retail sales from January 2000 to December 2022.

 ## Contributions
 Contributions are welcome!
 If you want to contribute to this project, please fork the repository and create a pull request with your changes.